commit-overthink/sanae-bot-v2/README.md

 usage: <string> shows the command's specific usage

-usePrompts: defines if a command uses the Prompt's modal (and hence uses the database)
+usePolls: defines if a command uses the Polls modal (and hence uses the database)